Classification of software failures and defects

 3. Disposition: Cause unknown, Duplicate, Resolved

-4. Severity: same as in the software defects.
+4. Severity: same as for software defects.

 We can agree that this classification supports the complete workflow in a typical software lifecycle when it comes to software defects and failures.
-However, although the IEEE classification is very clear and precise, its implementation and proper use within a development organization remain very complex.
+Although the IEEE classification is very clear and precise, its implementation and proper use within a development organization remain very complex.
 This is particularly relevant to small and agile teams that usually do not have a dedicated staff in charge of the classification process.
-The activities that need to be performed in the process require a certain amount of time and other resources, which everything slows down and burdens the entire help desk workflow.
+The activities that need to be performed in the process require a certain amount of time and other resources, which slows everything down and burdens the entire help desk workflow.

 Data acquisition and recording

-One of the main problems in the implementation of this or a similar classification scheme is the question of who is responsible for recording and maintaining this data in an organization.
+One of the main problems in implementating this or a similar classification scheme is the question of who is responsible for recording and maintaining this data in an organization.
 When considering the effort required to solve the reported problem itself, whether it is a defect or failure, there is more or less agreement that developers or maintenance personnel should be responsible for the data acquisition and recording.

 Main CategorySubcategory